Showmen Sell It Hot #5

 | Producing Partners John Wayne and Robert Fellows |

 HONDO (1954) --- Why did they take away 3D televisions?
 Were we being punished for something?
 There’s eerie effect to corporations that make a policy decision, all hands down with it.
 Guess I'm out of luck when my present 3D-enabled TV wears out.
 There are old sets at eBay and places, but I’m skittish where it comes to second-hand, especially where they travel through mail and you can’t be sure about proper packing of leviathan flat screens.
 I spoke with a prominent retailer and they said there were complaints about condition/quality and it was not worth the effort of fielding them.
 “Lack of content and waning consumer interest” are also said to have been factors for dropping the 3-D option.
 Projection TV with goggles give too dark an image like theatres when attempt was made to revive depth during the seventies and eighties.
 So why do I carp over 3D in a column about Hondo, when we can’t access Hondo on 3D anywhere?
 I’d like knowing why that is but must assume “consumer interest” is gone.
 Remember aberrant occasion when Hondo ran on 1991 television in 3D, some sort of tie-in with 7-11 stores?
 I didn’t watch for never much liking red-green specs.
 Hondo and Dial M for Murder are probably the best 3D features not taken up with monsters and spacemen.
 There was myth for years that because Hondo was released late in 1953, it played mostly flat for the fad having passed.
 Robert Furmanek and team debunked that, plus theatre-front evidence here suggests brisk business for Hondo at least at its Palm Theatre engagement.
 It was profitable for Warners and producing Wayne-Fellows.
 All-night shows at the Palms permitted closure from 6 am till 10:45 am.
 That’s punishing hours for anybody.
 Figure they had three shifts at minimum.
 Hondo like a number of westerns compared itself with great ones past, in this case The Covered Wagon, Red River, and Shane.
-The Covered Wagon by then would have been stuff of long-ago legend, but then again, it was only thirty years past, and that seems but blink of an eye today.
-The “New” 3D, seen through “Wonderful New Glasses” seems to acknowledge problems had with the old ones, and indeed they were not infrequently a problem.
+The Covered Wagon by then would have been stuff of long-ago legend, but then again, it was only thirty years past, and that seems but blink of an eye.
+The ad's “New” 3D, seen through “Wonderful New Glasses” seems to acknowledge problems had with the old ones, and indeed they were not infrequently a problem.
 We may assume Slaves of Babylon was pretty punk after thrill of Hondo, Slaves flat and formulaic, but there was option to walk out, as many undoubtedly did after getting money’s worth that was Hondo.

 ![]() |